What are common reasons personalization projects fail?

 Ultimately, personalization is about building trust and delivering relevant experiences that keep customers coming back.
 ROI will follow, but only when strategies are planned, measured, and executed with maturity in mind.

 Getting personalization right requires more than jumping on the hype.
-It’s about planning carefully, recognizing your maturity stage, and using the right tools—like a headless CMS—to build scalable strategies.
+It’s about planning carefully, recognizing your maturity stage, and using the right tools—like a headless CMS—to build scalable strategies for both single-brand and multi-brand organizations.
 Most importantly, it’s about shifting the perspective from short-term ROI to long-term growth and loyalty.
 From my experience, personalization succeeds when it is realistic, intentional, and grounded in clear business goals.

 Blog Author